 - Graduate courses (~ 10 credits) with an interdisciplinary group of LEND Fellows focused on working with individuals with neurodevelopmental disabilities and autism and their families

-- Paid stipend and benefits as a full-time employee of the University of Colorado
+- Paid stipend of approximately $43,000/year and benefits as a full-time employee of the University of Colorado

-This Residency Program utilizes a module-based system to organize and focus the clinical component.
-Some of the clinical components continue across more than one module: Early Intervention, School-based, & Outpatient settings.
-Other clinical components are focused within a specific module (eg, inpatient acute care and rehab).
+This Residency Program uses a block system to organize and focus the clinical component.
+Some of the clinical settings continue across more than one block, for example: Early Intervention and School-based, while other clinical settings are focused within a specific block (eg, inpatient acute care and rehab).
 In addition to these ongoing clinical components, research and teaching are threaded into the modules at various points depending on opportunities and resident interest.
-The 3 modules focus on:
+The blocks are focused around:

 Overview of the schedule:

-- JFK Partners core curriculum classes: The Resident will attend JFK Partners core curriculum classes every Tuesday with other LEND trainees following a typical fall and spring semester schedule (early September through December and January through April).
-Class meets from 8-10am & 1:30-4pm.
-In July, the Resident will participate in the Leadership class which will meet in the afternoons for the last two weeks of July.
-During the month of May, there is also a required leadership course that meets 4 mornings a week for 3 weeks.
+- JFK Partners core curriculum classes: The Resident will attend JFK Partners core curriculum classes every Tuesday with other LEND trainees following a typical academic fall and spring semester schedule.
+In July, the Resident will participate in the Leadership class.

 - Early Intervention: The Resident will carry ~20% FTE early intervention caseload (4-5 patients) throughout the entire 13-month program.
 The Resident will also attend weekly ENRICH team meetings every Tuesday morning from 10:30-12.

-- School-Based: The Resident will spend about a half a day per week in Cherry Creek School District during the school year (late August to end of May) and half a day per week at Rise School of Denver from the end of August through December.
+- School-Based: The Resident will spend about a half - 3/4 day per week in Cherry Creek School District during the school year (mid-August to end of May) and half a day per week at Rise School of Denver from the end of August through December.

-- Outpatient: The Resident will provide outpatient services at Children’s Hospital Colorado Littleton Specialty Care Clinic site every Friday from September through April.
+- Outpatient: The Resident will provide outpatient services at Children’s Hospital Colorado Therapy Care - Highlands Ranch either one full day or two half days per week.

-- Inpatient: The Resident will begin observing and orienting to the inpatient setting in May, and will be responsible for a caseload of patients on inpatient rehab and inpatient acute care June and July.
-Once the last JFK Partners core curriculum class ends at the end of May, the Resident will then transition to 3.5-4 days in the inpatient unit for acute care and inpatient rehabilitation.
+- Inpatient: The Resident will begin observing and orienting to the inpatient setting in late April or early May, and will be responsible for a caseload of patients on inpatient rehab and inpatient acute care throughout June and July.

-- Adam’s Camp and Other Experiences: The Resident will provide clinical services during a session of Adam's Camp Early Start program.
+- Adam’s Camp and Other Experiences: The Resident will provide clinical services during one or more sessions of Adam's Camp.
 The Resident may observe/participate in a variety of specialty clinics and the NICU at the Children’s Hospital Colorado.
 The Resident may participate in faculty directed research and conduct other projects as established in individual plans with the Residency Director.

 - Teaching Experience: The Resident will be a lab instructor in one or more entry-level DPT courses.

 - Mentoring: The Program Director will meet with the Resident at least 1 hour/month.
 This time may include direct observation of the Resident, case discussion, or addressing other clinical or program activities or concerns.
 Residency Clinical Faculty and/or PT Program teaching faculty will directly observe the Resident during patient care at least 2 hours/month.
-Additional mentoring will occur during intervention throughout each module on a regular basis.
+Additional mentoring will occur in all clnical settings on a regular basis.

 - Independent Study: Independent Study time is included in the schedule for each module and varies with clinic schedules and other commitments.
 This time will be used by the Resident for: working on independent or group projects, completing homework for JFK Partners core curriculum courses, attending in-services, or participating in self-directed learning on pertinent topics related to patient care, pediatric physical therapy, healthcare topics, etc.

-- Professional Development: The Resident will have many opportunities to engage in professional development through on-campus Grand Rounds, conferences and workshops co-sponsored by JFK Partners, LEND Webinars, Colorado PSIG journal clubs and meetings and more.
-The level of engagement in these “extracurricular” experiences will be the decision of the Resident.
+- Professional Development: The Resident will have many opportunities to engage in professional development through on-campus Grand Rounds, conferences and workshops co-sponsored by JFK Partners, LEND Webinars, journal clubs, Colorado PSIG meetings and more.

-Below are sample schedules for each module.
-Please be aware that these are not final and may be subject to change to adapt to the Resident or to a site’s schedule or needs.
+Below are sample schedules for each block.
+Please be aware that these may be subject to change.
 It is assumed that the Resident will have a lunch break around the noon hour every day, though this is not explicitly shown on the weekly sample schedules.

 Throughout the Residency Program, the Resident will receive mentorship via 1) direct observation of Resident by mentor during patient care (a minimum of 150 hours total) and 2) case discussion and review.
 The Residency Director, PCS faculty member(s), and other clinical Residency faculty members will provide these forms of mentorship.